 28 Fathom Bank - named for its depth

-Elvers Bank - named for Douglas J. Elvers, a Minerals Management Service geophysicist
+Elvers Bank - named for Douglas J. Elvers, a Minerals Management Service (now BOEM) ngeophysicist

-Bouma Bank - named for Arnold H. Bouma, an LSU geologist
+Bouma Bank - named for Arnold H. Bouma, a Louisiana State University (LSU) geologist

 Rezak Bank - named for Richard Rezak, a Texas A&M University oceanographer